Boze History, Family Crest & Coats of Arms

 Early Origins of the Boze family

-Saxony, where the name is likely derived from the German personal name Boso, meaning "audacious" and/or from the Middle High German word "boese" or the Middle Low German word "bose" which both mean "daring."
-CITATION[CLOSE]
+The surname Boze was first found in Saxony, where the name is likely derived from the German personal name Boso, meaning "audacious" and/or from the Middle High German word "boese" or the Middle Low German word "bose" which both mean "daring."

 Early History of the Boze family

-Another 225 words (16 lines of text) covering the years 171 and 1715 are included under the topic Early Boze History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boze research.
+Another 113 words (8 lines of text) covering the years 171 and 1715 are included under the topic Early Boze History in all our PDF Extended History products and printed products wherever possible.

 Boze Spelling Variations

 Spelling variations of this family name include: Bose, Boze, Bozze, Baus, Bause, Bauss, Bausser, Bauze and many more.